dbf/django-dpotools/README.md

 the paragraph below.
-You are explicitly encouraged to carefully check all templates and help texts, since quite a few of them are either opinionated or reflect given factors at the fine entity these tools were developed for.
-And they simply may contain errors as well.
+You are explicitly encouraged to carefully check all templates and help texts, since quite a few of them are either opinionated or reflect given factors at the fine entity these tools were developed for (and they simply may contain errors as well).
 Please feel free to suggest enhancements that you would like to see (by opening an issue), such as additional form fields or choice options (prerequisite: must be useful for others).